-Abdominal aortic diameter ≥ 3 cm constitutes an AAA.
+Abdominal aortic diameter ≥ 3 cm constitutes an abdominal aortic aneurysm (AAA).

-AAAs typically enlarge at a steady rate, but some enlarge exponentially; about 20% remain the same size indefinitely.
+AAAs typically enlarge at a rate of 10%/year, but some enlarge exponentially; about 20% remain the same size indefinitely.

 Risk of rupture is proportional to the size of the aneurysm.

 Ruptured AAAs require immediate open surgery or endovascular stent grafting; even then, mortality is high.

-Elective surgical repair is recommended for aneurysms > 5 to 5.5 cm, and those that are rapidly enlarging or causing ischemic or embolic complications.
+Elective surgical repair is recommended for aneurysms > 5 to 5.5 cm and for those that are rapidly enlarging or causing ischemic or embolic complications.